Women In Pregnancy and Beyond (11295.1)

 Work placement, internships or practicums

 If a student is unable to attend rostered practice it is a requirement that they will contact the Unit/area and advise of their non-attendance.
 Also the student must advise the relevant UC Practice Support Midwife.
 If the student does not contact the practice setting or UC Practice Support Midwife three times during the year then a learning contract will be developed in conjunction with the student, Unit Convener and/or the Course Convener.
+It is also a responsibility of the student to communicate rostered shifts and locations with the Practice Support Midwives in order for them to provide support for you whilst on prac.

 Changes to the published roster can only be made in exceptional circumstances, due to the complexity in shift and area allocation.
 Refer to this units Canvas site for the process to request any roster changes.